martin-ev/Who-feeds-the-world/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Unlike the production ranking, the self sufficiency score seems to be **rather unstable**.
 It is interesting to note that the countries which were by far **top producers do no stand out early on**.
 For instance China does not appear in the highest score until 1990.
 The most surprising results came from **African countries** such as South Africa, the United Republic of Tanzania, Nigeria and the Ivory Coast that constantly have a **score competing with the richest countries** which was unexpected. (***See import/export and production***).
 Even though the general trend tends to show that **richer countries are more independent**, there are **outliers** and the score seems to have a pretty **high variance**.

+### create and add bar plot with self sufficiency for aspec year and some countries?!

 ### -> Comparison with GDP??